wallgeek/auto-indentation/README.md

 # auto-indentation package

-Atom package to detect the indentation in current file and set accordingly the tab config of atom.
+A very simple Atom package to detect the indentation in current working file and set it accordingly.